AlessMor/fusdb/README.md

 See `reactors/example_reactor.yaml` for an annotated template listing all supported fields and confinement scaling method names.

 ## Usage
-- CLI: install editable (`pip install -e .`) then list or show reactors with the bundled commands.
+- CLI: install editable (`pip install -e .`) then list or show reactors with the bundled `fusdb` commands.
-- Python: `from fusiondb.loader import load_all_reactors` to load scenarios, then access attributes on the returned `Reactor` objects.
+- Python: `from fusdb.loader import load_all_reactors` to load scenarios, then access attributes on the returned `Reactor` objects.